craigmiller160/ecosystem-guide/NPM_UTILITIES.md

 [@craigmiller160/eslint-config-vue3-ts](https://github.com/craigmiller160/eslint-config-vue3-ts) = Basic ESLint Config for Vue3 projects with TypeScript.

 [@craigmiller160/eslint-config-tree-shaking-import-restrictions](https://github.com/craigmiller160/eslint-config-tree-shaking-import-restrictions) = ESLint import restrictions to maximize the tree-shakability of projects.

-I have had an ongoing effort to standardize my ESLint & Prettier projects.
-This has resulted in all of these libraries that can easily be combined together by extending their respective configurations